Codeinwp/optimole-wp/readme.txt

 == Changelog ==
+= 1.1.1 - 2018-12-10  =

+* Improve the lazy loading mechanism and adds compatibility with the new javascript library.
+* Improve sample images and quality selector integration.
+* Adds a notice when the Rest API is not available.
+* Adds notice for new users on how the plugin works.
+* Tested up with WordPress 5.0, all working smooth.
+* Fix possible issues with thumbnails when the original image is available on a different url scheme.
+* Ignore lazyload replacement on feed/amp pages.

 = 1.1.0 - 2018-11-16  =

 * Integrates lazy load feature with support for low-quality placeholders ( LQIP ).